ameske/nfl-pickem-legacy/README.md

 Current Development:

-- Results Page
-- Standings Page
 - Pick form processing

+November 25, 2014:

+- Results pages for each week
+- Standings pages for each week
+- Changed the home page to always show the current standings
+- A script to generate the static results page for a given week
+-
 November 7, 2014:

 - Login and Logout